 Barbara offers the following consulting services to zoos, nature centers and related animal facilities.
 She provides guidance for training of all species in the collection.
 To request a proposal click HERE.

-You can also visit her website for Zoo Professionals at www.AnimalTrainingFundamentals.com
+You can also visit her virtual learning site for Zoo Professionals at www.AnimalTrainingFundamentals.com

 STAFF TRAINING & DEVELOPMENT